February 25, 2020

 Most students are already using these devices at home.
 By investing in them for the classroom, you can engage students using tools they already know.
 Plus, they can be used for a wide range of lessons, adapt to individual students’ needs, and provide opportunities for collaborative work.
 They also offer ways to monitor and control what students are accessing and to track and monitor their usage, which can be useful for identifying trends and behaviors.

 While chalkboards have their charms, Smart Boards are quickly becoming the tool of choice for many teachers.
 Smart Boards—interactive touch screens—allow teachers an easily navigable way to accommodate a range of different learning styles and engage their classes.

 Some specific benefits of Smart Boards include:

 From doodling in their notebooks to playing solitaire, students are notorious for finding ways to distract themselves.
 So, with the increasing popularity of laptops and tablets in classrooms, it’s likely your teachers are wondering why they should integrate tech that might just lead to more distractions.

 Fortunately, there are plenty of options out there to help combat classroom distractions.
 Screen visibility and classroom content control are two of the most important options.
-Screen visibility allows teachers to keep an eye on what each student is doing on their computer.
+Screen monitoring software allows teachers to keep an eye on what each student is doing on their computer.
 Classroom control allows them to identify, interrupt, and redirect off-task behavior back to the lesson.
 Integrating these two technologies can go a long way towards helping teachers feel more comfortable with other new technologies.

 No longer a futuristic dream, virtual reality (VR) is a reality today.
 It’s not just for video games, either.
 Why fight something students are naturally drawn to if it can be harnessed to help teachers with their lessons?